DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/FAQ.md

 ### Where can I find contact information for support?
 Support contact details can be located on the **Contact** tab at **Organization admininstration > Workspaces > DXC support**

-### Where can I identify the installed version of DXC Insights?
+### Where can I identify the installed version of Insights for D365 FO?